USNavalResearchLaboratory/aetos/README.md

 # AETOS: Software for the optimization of algebraic expression trees

 AETOS (Algebraic Expression Tree Optimizing Software) is a script for the Wolfram Mathematica<sup>:registered:</sup> application that reduces a long algebraic expression to a smaller one.
 It achieves this using common expression elimination, constant folding, and global value numbering and is based on the internal Wolfram Mathematica<sup>:registered:</sup> compiler.
 A tenfold or more reduction in expression size is typical.
-The software provides very compact expressions that are easy to reason about, prepare for publication and potentially transform into other desired forms like computer programs in lower-level languages.
+The software provides very compact expressions that are easy to reason about, prepare for publication and potentially transform into other desired forms like computer programs for lower-level languages.

 Mathematica is a registered trademark of Wolfram Research Inc.